 A trip to Townsend is an opportunity to try many different forms of transportation.
 Rent a bike and go on the Ellejoy Jaunt to take in scenic farmland and mountain views, or ride the Townsend Bicycle Trail, a short trip with access to restaurants and shops.
-At Cades Cove there are carriage rides for romantics or bumpy hayrides for the whole family to enjoy.
+At Cades Cove, there are elegant carriage rides or bumpy hayrides for the whole family to enjoy.
 And in Townsend, there are several stables offering horseback riding opportunities.

-For adventurous kids at least two years old, the thrill of zip lining through the trees is too good an experience to pass up.
-But if you like to get your kicks with your feet firmly on the ground (or under it), head to 825 Cavern Road to explore caverns that are 20 to 30 million years old.
-If floating is more your speed, rent a tube and ride down the river.
+For adventurous kids of at least two years old, the thrill of ziplining through the trees is too exciting an experience to pass up.
+But if you like to get your kicks with your feet firmly on the ground (or under it), head to 825 Cavern Road to explore caverns that are upwards of 20 million years old.
+If floating is more your speed, rent a tube and cruise down the river.

 A weekend getaway in Townsend isn’t nearly long enough to take in all of the sights and enjoy all of the attractions.
 Fortunately, you’re spoiled for choice when it comes to places to stay.
 Rent a beautiful chalet where it’s possible to soak up the mountain views while you soak in a hot tub; go rustic and rugged with a woodland cabin far from the hustle and bustle of day-to-day life; stay in a quaint cottage; or enjoy a relaxed stay in a bungalow with easy access to the surrounding sights.